kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 Additionally, the feature enablement/disablement tests cover the scenario where the feature gate is switched from enabled to disabled after a shared allocation has already been made.
-In this case, the existing resource claim should remain valid, but the remaining device capacity must no longer be shareable.
+In this case, the existing resource claim should remain valid, but the remaining device capacity must no longer be multi-allocatable.

 ### Rollout, Upgrade and Rollback Planning